-By purchasing an enterprise payment plan and installing the Clipchamp API plugin to their website, digital media outlets would be able to create an online portal for citizen journalists to submit unlimited newsworthy videos they have recorded.
+By installing the Clipchamp API plugin on their website, media outlets are able to create an online portal for citizen journalists to submit unlimited newsworthy videos they have recorded.

-This presents a win – win situation where the media outlets would be able to get access to a constant supply of free, original, user-recorded content to utilise on their website – both on desktop and mobile – or within their broadcasts whilst the users would get the opportunity to have their footage viewed by a wider audience.
+This presents a win – win situation where media organisations are able to get access to a constant supply of free, original, user-recorded content to utilise on their website – both on desktop and mobile – or within their broadcasts whilst users get the opportunity to have their footage viewed by a wider audience.

-This added API functionality could also assist in reducing the time and effort required by journalists by limiting time spent going out and hunting for stories as it provides a system where original and newsworthy content is submitted directly to them.
+Our video API can also assist in reducing the time and effort required by journalists by limiting the time spent going out and hunting for stories as it provides a system where original and newsworthy content is submitted directly to them.

-The API would also provide journalists with the opportunity to record high quality video interviews of certain people who they might not necessarily be able to interview in person.
+The video API can also provide journalists with the opportunity to record high quality video interviews of persons of interest who they might not be able to interview in person.

-Media outlets could simply email their list of questions and have the interviewee record themselves using the Clipchamp API and upload it to the website.
+Media outlets can simply email their list of questions and have the interviewee record themselves using the Clipchamp HTML5 camera on their website.

-Further to this, the capability of the Clipchamp API to seamlessly convert all videos – regardless of what device they were filmed on – to the same format means all videos will be provided ready to go and media outlets will not have to worry about the file format of each individual video or any server-side transcoding.
+Further to this, the capability of the video API to seamlessly convert all video files – regardless of what device they were filmed on – to the same format means all videos will be provided ready to go and media outlets will not have to worry about the file format of each individual video or any server-side transcoding.

-Overall, utilisation of the Clipchamp API by digital media outlets would not only represent the consolidation of traditional media outlets and citizen journalism but would also dramatically increase the amount of newsworthy footage being acquired.
+Overall, using the Clipchamp API does not only represent the consolidation of traditional media outlets and citizen journalism but also dramatically increases the amount of newsworthy footage that can get acquired.

-This suggests that the Clipchamp API plugin is not simply a HTML5 video recorder, transcoding and submission product but a product capable of contributing to changing the media industry and how media outlets acquire stories and content.
+This suggests that the Clipchamp API plugin is not simply a modern HTML5 video recorder, transcoding and uploading product but a product capable of contributing to changing the media industry and how media outlets acquire stories and content.